TO BE REMOVED IN V5

 Mark Williams, Business Development Manager at Smye-Rumsby

-Mark Williams, Business Development Manager at Smye-Rumsby comments:
+Mark Williams, Business Development Manager at Smye-Rumsby, comments:

 “We have worked with English Heritage for many years and had planned this upgrade to meet their changing needs in terms of coverage and future-proofing the radio system.
-The solution of creating a two-site system provides coverage in previous reception blackspots while the ‘Call-all-Radios’ feature gives the castle’s guides, maintenance and security teams who often find themselves working alone the reassurance that assistance is but the push of a button away”.
+The solution of creating a two-site system provides coverage in previous reception blackspots while the ‘Call-all-Radios’ feature gives the castle’s guides, maintenance and security teams, who often find themselves working alone, the reassurance that assistance is but the push of a button away”.

 Having explored the options, the decision was made to migrate to DMR digital operation on the VHF frequency as it met the customer’s existing requirements and provides the flexibility and supporting eco-system to allow the radio system to grow and evolve in the future.